nebuly-ai/nos/docs/elastic-quota.md

 }
 ```

+If you choose this installation option, you don't need to deploy `nos` scheduler, so you can disable it
+by setting `--set nos-scheduler.enabled=false` when installing the `nos` chart.

 ## Over-quotas and GPU memory limits

 If a namespace subject to an `ElasticQuota` (or, equivalently, to a `CompositeElasticQuota`) is using all the resources